 Handling of dividends

-If you re-invest dividends (or interest) you don’t need to do anything with Fund Units; the re-invested dividends will increase the market value of your Fund Assets and hence increase your Unit Value.
+If you re-invest dividends (or interest) from Fund Assets you don’t need to do anything with Fund Units; the re-invested dividends will increase the market value of your Fund Assets and hence increase your Unit Value.

 In my particular investment scheme, all dividends are paid monthly into my money market account and then I transfer the total monthly dividend amount in one go to my checking account where it gets re-invested with automatic payments the next month.
-Since this counts as an external transfer I sell Fund Units for the monthly transaction; however dividends being paid into my money market account are ignored since the money market account is part of my Fund Assets.
+This counts as a distribution; however dividends being paid into my money market account isn’t considered a distribution at that time since the money market account is part of the Fund Assets.

 In the same way, if I was to purchase new shares with money from my money market account that also wouldn’t require buying new Fund Units; that’s simply a reallocation of assets from one asset type to another and it’s all contained within the Fund Assets.
-But adding money to my money market account from my checking account is an external transfer and would trigger a Fund Unit purchase.
+But re-investing the ‘distribution’ after it’s been paid is an external transfer and would trigger a Fund Unit purchase.

 January results to date